Writing an interface in another programming language

 The most common problems in writing interfaces are:

 2. Passing Unicode UTF-16 strings.
 The strings must be 8-bit-character ANSI strings terminated by a zero character.
 If your language works with native Unicode strings, you may need to convert to ANSI before calling.
 Some languages (e.g. VB6) automatically convert native Unicode strings to ANSI when passing to a DLL.
-If your system passes the length of the string as part of the string, you will need to convert to a type that doesn't, perhaps a byte array.
+If your system passes the length of the string as part of the string value, you will need to convert to a type that doesn't, perhaps a byte array.
 But make sure it is terminated by a zero byte: add an extra one if necessary.

 4. Failing to allocate storage for output strings and byte arrays before calling.
 The library does not carry out any memory allocation for the output.
 It expects the programmer to have done this already.
 You must allocate an extra character for an output string to receive the terminating null character.